 With same driving style, improvements in fuel consumption of up to 20% are possible, especially in turbo diesel powered engines.

 All that is changed is the software within your ecu.
 We keep a copy of your original software on file so we can simply programme it back should you require us to do so.

 On 90% of vehicles, you don’t need to upgrade the chassis or brakes after the re-mapping.

 No not normally.
 Your car dealer cannot determine a software modification with his equipment, since our software is designed to be invisible to all engine diagnostic equipment.
-However we understand that VW/Audi dealers may have diagnostic equipment capable of detecting ECU modifications.
+However we understand that VW/Audi dealers may have diagnostic equipment caplabe of detecting ECU modifications.

-A. These maps are tailored to your specific engine and are based on a your original ecu map’s, they are then tweaked to get the best out of your engine.
-We develop many maps in house but also work with many mapping specialist’s to enable us to offer the best possible remapping options for the widest selection of vehicles.
-True full custom maps are necessary for very highly modified vehicles and are more expensive due to additonal data logging and testing required.
-For further clarification to see if you need a custom map please contact us.
+These maps are not generic maps, they are tailored to your specific engine and are based on a your original ecu map’s, they are then tweaked to get the best out of your engine.
+We develop many maps in house but also work with many mapping specialists to enable us to offer the best possible remapping options for the widest selection of vehicles.
+For higher stages of tuning, for very highly modified vehicles, the maps are more expensive due to additonal data logging and testing required.

 If you own a post 1997 car from the VW/Audi Group (VAG – VW Audi Seat Skoda) then we can read the fault codes and in a lot of cases clear them.
 Sometimes the ecu throws a fault code as a one off rather than because of an actual problem.
 This then lights the warning light.
 Clearing the code usually makes the light go out.
 This isn’t a bodge, if there is a genuine problem the light will come back on.
 Reading the fault code we can diagnose the problem and advise on how to repair.
 Please note we are not a garage so we won’t be scouting for work.